-It was an autumn evening in 1996 when I visited up and coming French jazz bassist Collard Romain at his flat in Camberwell, London.
+It was an autumn evening in 1996 when I visited the up and coming French jazz bassist, Collard Romain, at his flat in Camberwell, London.
 Collard shared the flat with an up and coming pianist, Javier.
 Theirs was a flat of jazz music.
-I had met Collard and saxophonist Christian Brewer a few months earlier at one of the evening jazz duo sessions at Café Boheme in Soho and we became friends.
+I had met Collard and saxophonist Christian Brewer a few months earlier at one of the evening jazz duo sessions at Café Boheme in Soho, and we became friends.

-I visited Collard at his flat one evening.
-As I knocked on his door, a black guy in jeans trousers and jeans shirt opened the door and asked me who I was looking for in an American accent.
+It had rained hard just before I set out to meet Collard at his flat one evening and cold.
+When I knocked on his door, a black guy in jeans pants and a jeans shirt opened the door and asked me who I was looking for in an American accent.
 A quick and apt description of the guy was that he looked like the father or older brother of rap artist Snoop Doggy Dogg.
 On entering the flat Collard warmly welcomed me as usual and then enthusiastically introduced Clifford Jarvis to me.
 I was amazed.